How to replicate a Linux web site content to a remote site

 What we will not replicate

-We will use $edpcloud/etc/excludes to exclude certain file or directory patterns using regular expressions.
+We will use $edpcloud/etc/excludes to exclude specific file or directory patterns using regular expressions.

 www# cat excludes